Home / Articles / Students

 • Did you use the professor’s correct name and title?

-• Did you mention a specific research topic from the professor’s lab?
+• Did you mention a specific research topic from the professor’s laboratory?

 • Did you clearly state your current degree level and intended program?